codecapsules-io/codecapsules-docs/docs/comparisons/6-heroku-alternatives.md

 ### Pros:
  - Free tier for both static and dynamic web applications
  - Deployment from GitHub
- - Endpoints in Africa and Asia
+ - Endpoints in Africa
  - Frontend and backend application hosting with database server support

 [Code Capsules](https://codecapsules.io/) is a full platform-as-a-service provider that allows for the deployment of both frontend and backend applications.
 You can sign up for the free tier to use a Frontend Capsule and a Backend Capsule, allowing you to deploy a full-stack web application to test out the Code Capsules workflow free of charge.

 Code Capsules allows for an application to be pushed to production through a `git push` command to GitHub.
 Your application is run on a server, called a Capsule, which pulls the code from your GitHub repository, and builds it in a container created on the Code Capsules website.
 Once your application is set up in your GitHub repository, all it takes to deploy your code is a `git push` command.

-Code capsules is one of the few PaaS providers that provides servers in Africa and Asia.
+Code capsules is one of the few PaaS providers that provides servers in Africa.
 This makes it an excellent choice for developers and companies outside of the US or EU.

 The organisational tools Code Capsules provides for teams collaborating on applications is another advantage of this service.
 You can set up Teams of users that share Spaces containing multiple Capsules running applications, an ideal organisational structure for a collaborative workflow.